top of page

 This project is expected to have a significant impact on the lives and futures of women in Afghanistan, and for the country as a whole.
 By allowing access to opportunities previously denied, and by providing a dedicated space in which women can thrive, this project will not only change the lives of women, but also the socio-political culture in which they live.

-As a deliverable, WFI's research partners at Lynn University have developed a practical, innovative curriculum for the women’s university, which is being reviewed by the Sakena Fund, our partner over the last three years, and the broadest educational nonprofit in Afghanistan with bases of learning across the country.
-The deliverable consists of six field-specific majors designed to equip women with the skills and tools needed to join the Afghan workforce.
-The research has demonstrated that journalism, nursing, technical education training, entrepreneurship, political science, and physiology are the optimal career options for Afghan women in the near future.
-As such, these majors form the core of the curriculum deliverable.
+As a deliverable, WFI's research partners at Lynn University have developed a practical, innovative curriculum for a potential women’s university or more comprehensive online education program, which is being reviewed by the Sakena Fund, our partner over the last four years, and the broadest educational nonprofit in Afghanistan with bases of learning across the country.

 Now, Women Forward International, Lynn University’s team, icohere, and the Sakena Fund will take our work to the next level: together with the women and men on the ground in Afghanistan and WFI's broad university network of leading research institutions, we will build access to online education leading to the first online international university for women in Afghanistan.
 Our prestigious global university community is poised to contribute to this endeavor.